w124384389/WebAppsLabs/README.md

 We will now go into some more detail regarding the contents of `controller.js`.

 The main function in the file is `makeController`.
-It takes two arguments: a "ul" `element` and an array `tasks` of strings.
-It is in charge of managing the contents of the "ul" element and maintaining there a list of "list elements", one for each string in the array `tasks`.
+It takes as arguments a "ul" `element`.
+It is in charge of managing the contents of the "ul" element and maintaining there a list of "list elements", one for each string in an array `tasks` that it maintains at the same time.

 The function `makeController` extends to almost the end of the file.
 After it, we use jQuery's `$(f)` form to have a function execute when the document page is ready.
 In it we use makeController to bind a controller to the "ul" element in the web page.
 You do not need to do anything with this function.